 To be fair, Tesla says that it plans to eventually have all of its Supercharger stations equipped with batteries that will allow them to continue to provide charging capacity during blackouts.
-But according to Elon Musk this morning on Twitter, the company is still waiting on the go-ahead to install them across the effected areas in California.
+But, according to Elon Musk this morning on Twitter, the company is still waiting on the go-ahead to install them across the affected areas in California.

 All Tesla Supercharger stations in regions affected by California power outages will have Tesla Powerpacks within next few weeks.
 Just waiting on permits.-- Elon Musk (@elonmusk) October 10, 2019